youngunghan/techblog/README.md

 ## Project Introduction

 A service that allows you to easily create a blog using GitHub Pages.
-You can create your own blog by forking the repository to your own account[2].
+You can create your own blog by forking the repository to your own account.

 ## Development Information